Moorhen: Description

-These rails are mostly brown and black with some white markings in plumage colour.
+These rails are dumpy, compact birds with mostly brown and black with some white markings in their plumage; they range from 25–40 cm long.
+The bills are red, mostly with a yellow tip, and the legs are yellowish-green to yellowish-orange; the toes are long, but not webbed, nor lobed as in coots.
 Unlike many of the rails, they are usually easy to see because they feed in open water margins rather than hidden in reedbeds.